PSSHARIVAMSI/python-programs/README.md

 #31]Program make a simple calculator

-#31]python program to convert decimal to any base
+#32]python program to convert decimal to any base

-#32]python program to convert binary to any base
+#33]python program to convert binary to any base

+#34]An integer is a palindrome when it reads the same backward as forward.